markkrijgsman/flexible-immutability/README.md

 # Flexible immutability with Jackson and Lombok

+**This blog describes how to model JSON serializable data classes in a clean way, allowing for immutability at compile time and flexibility at runtime.**

 When modelling my data classes, I often find myself combining [Lombok][1] and [Jackson][2].
 However, these frameworks may bite when combining annotations.
 For example:
 * Some validations go on the constructor, some don't.